evrythng/scanthng.js/README.md

 ## Demo App

-Check out our [`scanthng.js` demo app](https://scanthng-demo.evrythng.io) to see how `scanthng.js` works in the browser on desktop and mobile devices.
+Check out our [`scanthng.js` demo app](https://scanthng-demo.evrythng.io) to see how barcode scanning works in the browser on desktop and mobile devices.
 You can use the example Application API Key or your own key to test scanning all the supported barcode types.
 Scan the QR code below to open the demo app on your
 phone: